- GW Home

 - How do you define “necessarily unpaid”?

 An internship is necessarily unpaid if the organization faces a genuine lack of resources (financial) to pay the intern a stipend, salary, or wage.
 Incidental support such as a minimal stipend for housing, transportation, and/or meals does not disqualify an internship from being considered necessarily unpaid.
+Unpaid practicums that are required as a part of a program curriculum and unpaid research assistantships supporting faculty members are ineligible to receive grants from the KACIF fund.

 - What kinds of organizations fall under the eligibility requirements?